 If you store larger volumes of files or customer data, your business is always at risk of a data breach or ransomware attack.
 If you can save your business from being encrypted, the second hurdle comes with meeting the compliance for your industry, as well as the companies you serve.
-As businesses’ working in the SF Bay Area, it’s our responsibility to assist in the various data-protection regulations that cost companies, more than money, sometimes it costs a business their reputations.
+For businesses working in the SF Bay Area, it’s our responsibility to assist in the various data-protection regulations that cost companies money or reputation.

 In this blog, we will discuss the key elements to building your next backup strategy:

 Most of the time, businesses have a hard time finding a starting point when it comes to disaster recovery and data retention.
 First, you will need to define how often you should back up based on industry attacks or the amount of data you’re hoping to save.
 Does it depend on the volume of data that your end-users produce?
 To maximize both your investment backing up data every 24-hours has become the minimum for most industries, with once a week slowly dying out.
 Planning today for the worst, especially when coughing up large amounts of money for ransomware payments, is no guarantee that you get your data back.

 2. Can Your Backups become Automated